SanaaJebari/SanaaJebari/README.md

 - 👋 Hi, I’m @SanaaJebari
 - 👀 I’m interested in improving my coding skills and learning new things
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently enrolled in the SheCodes Bootcamp
 - 💞️ I’m looking to collaborate on any projects that improve my learning at the moment
-- 📫 How to reach me sanaajebari@protonmail.com or @fawnettii on instagram and Twitter

 <!---
 SanaaJebari/SanaaJebari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.